 Justice Department announces nearly $80 million to help communities fight violent crime

-Washington — The Justice Department is set to invest nearly $80 million in additional funding to support community violence intervention programs across the country as part of the federal government's multifaceted strategy to counter years of rising crime rates, Attorney General Merrick Garland announced Wednesday.
+Washington — The Justice Department is set to invest nearly $80 million in additional funding to support community violence intervention programs across the country as part of the federal government's multifaceted strategy to continue stemming what had been rising crime rates, Attorney General Merrick Garland announced Wednesday.

 At the same time, Garland said federal law enforcement officials are turning their attention to reducing violence in St. Louis, Missouri; Jackson, Mississippi; and Hartford, Connecticut, as part of an ongoing initiative to surge resources to areas experiencing spikes in crime.